 The quality of accounts receivable may deteriorate as a result of late payments.
 It could lead to an increase in your company’s provision for uncollectible accounts and have an unfavorable impact on earnings.
 If your company has an asset-based lending agreement, outstanding accounts receivable beyond a certain age may be ineligible to use in calculating the borrowing base and reduce financing available to your organization.

 Late payments may ultimately lead to bad debts, and the cost to hire an attorney or collection agency to recover the outstanding accounts receivable.
 After costs are factored in, collection actions frequently recover only a small percentage of the bad debt, or nothing at all.

 The best way to avoid late payments is to make frequent contact with your customer.
 When you follow up frequently, customers know you are on top of the collection, and are more likely to pay your invoice.
-Accounts receivable automation, like Lockstep Collect, can reduce late payments and increase cash flow and efficiency.
+Accounts receivable automation, like Lockstep Receivables, can reduce late payments and increase cash flow and efficiency.
 Electronic invoicing, automated payment reminders and an online customer portal can increase customer contact, expedite dispute resolution, and make it easy for the customer to pay on-time.

 With a connected accounting solution for your accounts receivable and accounts payable teams to coordinate work with customers and vendors, you increase efficiency, eliminate cash traps, and increase cash flow.